Goal of the Noyce at Montclair Mathematics Project

 In our effort to familiarize scholars with research, MATH 491: Research in Mathematics Education is an elective that provides students with undergraduate research experience.

-A one-year induction program supports each scholar’s transition into full-time teaching through site-based visits, monthly seminars, ongoing professional development, and attendance at research conferences.
+A three-year induction program supports each scholar’s transition into full-time teaching through site-based coaching and mentoring, social/networking events, and ongoing professional development for teaching and leadership.

 Who Is Eligible?